Special Features for Your Garden

 Although a matter of personal choice, my feeling is that circular, concretein a lawn look just a little disappointing and that it is preferable to have bold, square or crazy paving.
 The most appropriate stones for smaller gardens are cobbles, but these would have to be sought out from a council which is ripping out a road.

-For a handyman, the manufacture of concrete blocks for paths oris quite an easy affair and should not cause great problems.
+For a handyman, the manufacture of concrete blocks for paths or stepping stones is quite an easy affair and should not cause great problems.
 A mould, or several sizes of moulds, can be created in wood and filled with a mixture of one part cement to two and a half parts of sharp sand, to which can be added four parts of 20mm (0.8in) stone, if you like a slightly rough finish.
 If you have a vast area to cement – either a drive or a long path – or are prepared to deal in large quantities, then it is best to hire a mechanical concrete mixer.
 For really large jobs, concrete can be delivered ready mixed.
 Wherever possible let plants cascade on to or over the edge of a formal path as this softens the hard line.